Anybody can be a DJ right? Well actually to be a ‘real DJ’ can be quite difficult. To be great takes a lot of skill.

-1. Are there any cables?This may seem really obvious.
-However there have been countless YouTube videos when there is a fake DJ pretending to mix.
+This may seem obvious.
+However, there have been countless YouTube videos when a fake DJ is pretending to mix.
 Even when there are no cables even plugged to the mixer or turntable.
-Obviously if there is no power or audio cables.
-There will be no power or audio to mix with and the DJ is actually dreaming.
+Obviously, if there are no power or audio cables.
+There will be no power or audio to mix with and the DJ is in reality just dreaming.

-2. Is the power switched on?On regular turntables, eg: the industry standard Technics 1200’s or one that plays vinyl.
-Usually the platter is spinning constantly and you will see a yellow light, lighting up the record player and red light near the volume switch.
-Both are visible from birds eye view.
+On regular turntables, eg: the industry-standard Technics 1200’s or one that plays vinyl.
+Usually, the platter is spinning constantly and you will see a yellow light, lighting up the record player and red light near the volume switch.
+Both are visible from a birds-eye view.

 CDJs, are very obvious to tell if the power is on even under direct sunlight.
-Usually the CD position is highlighted in the LED lights, along with either the time or name of the track.
-If the CDJ remains black or dull with no lights, its a very clear sign that its powered off.
+Usually, the CD position is highlighted in the LED lights, along with either the time or name of the track.
+If the CDJ remains black or dull with no lights, it’s a very clear sign that it’s powered off.

 No?
 Then its a good chance he/she has already prerecorded a set.

 The Crossfader: Between the turntables lies a mixer which you would have seen every DJ play with on some occasion tweaking knobs till no tomorrow.
-At the bottom of the mixer there is a fader which they will use again to switch and fade the music to the next cued track.
+At the bottom of the mixer, there is a fader which they will use again to switch and fade the music to the next cued track.
 Usually it

 If you do not see any of the faders being used between tracks it is a very very likely sign that they are using a prerecorded set.

-5. Do they use the pitch control?Pitch faders are cruicial for mixing the music to the same tempo (beat matching).
-Sometimes a DJ may mix all his own music they may be already at the same tempo, which would mean that they would not need to touch the pitch control.
-On he other hand, a DJ whom may or may not be clever depenending on the way you look at it.
-May have allready pre pitched the tracks the tracks they have lined up for the set to be at the same tempo.
-Some would consider this cheating, but it all fairness, they are still able to mix the music freely which is important as opposed to being stuck with a entire prerecorded set.
+Pitch faders are crucial for mixing the music to the same tempo (beat matching).
+Sometimes a DJ may mix all his/her own produced music where the songs maybe already at the same tempo, which would mean that they would not need to touch the pitch control.
+On the other hand, a DJ who may or may not be clever depending on the way you look at it.
+May have already pre-pitched the tracks they have lined up for the set to be at the same tempo.
+Some would consider this cheating, but in all fairness, they are still able to mix the music freely which is important as opposed to being stuck with an entire prerecorded set.

-All and all, if a Dj is lifting up a vinyl case and pulling out a record, you know they a real for sure!
+All and all, if a Dj is lifting a vinyl case and pulling out a record, you know they a real for sure!